Pulling Apart 2-spheres in 4-manifolds: Second order intersection indeterminacies

-From the observations just before Proposition~\ref{dual-in-order2-tower}, the existence of any non-trivial order zero intersections between any $A_i$ and any $2$--spheres in $X$ implies that the obstruction to pulling apart the $A_i$ lives in a finite quotient of $\Lambda_2(4)$.
-In the following we will consider settings where the target for $\lambda_2(A)$ is potentially infinite.
+From the observations just before Proposition~\ref{dual-in-order2-tower}, the existence of any non-trivial order $0$ intersections between any $A_i$ and any $2$--spheres in $X$ implies that the obstruction to pulling apart the $A_i$ lives in a finite quotient of $\Lambda_2(4)$.
+Returning to our goal of defining the INT$_2$ relations which clarify Conjecture~\ref{conj:INT}, we will consider settings where the target for $\lambda_2(A)$ is potentially infinite.